 FreshSplash/Getty Images

 Topical steroid creams are one of the most common methods to manage eczema.
-While they don’t usually cause harm, in rare cases, topical steroids can lead to a painful condition called topical steroid withdrawal (TSW)
+While they don’t usually cause harm, in rare cases, topical steroids may lead to a painful condition called topical steroid withdrawal (TSW).

 This condition can develop in the weeks after stopping the use of a topical steroid.
 It can cause a severe rash, swelling, and other symptoms.

-Topical steroid creams are often used to treat eczema and other skin conditions, as they can relieve common symptoms like itching and scaling.
+Topical steroid creams are often used to treat eczema and other skin conditions, as they decrease inflammation, which is the cause of common symptoms like itching and scaling.

 TSW is a rare reaction to stopping the use of topical steroid creams.
 It can result in a rash that is more severe and painful than the eczema it was originally used to treat.
 This rash can appear as patches or bumps on the skin.